mattoppenheim/microbit_flex/docs/manual_mkdocs/docs/index.md

 ### Switch module

 The switch module connects with the switch adapter cable using the audio plug.
+When a trigger signal is received from the sensor module, the switch module acts to send a switch signal through the switch adapter cable to the attached communication device.
+A JoyAdpater cable was used for testing.

 ## Safety